ajomuch92/vue-tailwind-elements/README.md

 A light library of components based on [Tailwind Elements](https://tailwind-elements.com/) and [Tailwind](https://tailwindcss.com/) for Vuejs.
 The documentation and examples are being building [here](https://vue-tailwind-elements.netlify.app/).
 Currently, there are more than 30 components.
 Best and new components and features are coming.
 Feel free to make a pull request.

+### New Features 💥
+* Sizes, centered and no header and no footer for modal
+* Flush on accordion
+* Types of button for its components

 # Instalation

 1. Set up the Tailwind configuration files.
 Follow this [link](https://tailwindcss.com/docs/installation/using-postcss) to do it.